2 Samuel 5:1–3

-By the blood of His cross, Jesus reveals His Kingship—not in saving His life, but in offering it as a ransom for ours.
-He transfers us to “the Kingdom of His beloved Son,” as today's Epistle tells us.
+By the blood of His cross, Jesus reveals His Kingship—not by saving His life, but by offering it as a ransom for ours.
+He transfers us to “the Kingdom of His beloved Son,” as today’s Epistle tells us.

 His Kingdom is the Church, the new Jerusalem and House of David that we sing of in today’s Psalm.

 By their covenant with David in today’s First Reading, Israel’s tribes are made one “bone and flesh” with their king.
 By the new covenant made in His blood, Christ becomes one flesh with the people of His Kingdom—the head of His body, the Church (see Ephesians 5:23–32).